Sapnil-Bhowmick/Hit-Balls/README.md

 ## End Game
 ___

-* The game will end whenver an incomming ball hits the player
+* The game will end whenever an incomming ball hits the player

 ## Score Rule
 ___